What Is Chain Surveying?

 5. Steel Band

-Steel band is a ribbon made out of steel.
-On both the ends of steel band, brass handles are attached by swivel joints.
-The length of steel band is 20m and 30m.
+A steel band is a ribbon made out of steel.
+On both ends of the steel band, brass handles are attached by swivel joints.
+The length of the steel band is 20m and 30m.
 It is 12mm to 16mm wide and 0.3mm to 0.6mm thick.

 Step-wise Procedure Of Chaining